 One of the top things to do in Windsor for families, LEGOLAND Windsor offers thrilling rides, LEGO-themed attractions, shows, and interactive exhibits.

-Located, just outside the town, Legoland makes a fantastic day out for younger kids.
-My kids loved it when they were little and we even stayed in the Legoland hotel.
+Located a few miles outside the town centre, Legoland makes a fantastic day out for younger kids.
+My kids loved it when they were little and we even spent a night in the Legoland hotel.

 Visit Windsor Guildhall and Museum